Japanese mahjong yaku: Yakuman hands

-Yaku can also be formed into a yakuman, otherwise known as kazoe-yakuman (数え役満), or counted yakuman, which consist of yaku hands and dora tiles that adds up to a minimum 13 han.
+Certain hands had stringent requirements to complete, with a scoring that automatically award maximum points if completed.
+This value, along with the hands themselves, are called limit hands, or yakuman (役満, or yaku-mangan 役満貫).
+Limit hands are separate from han values, and can stack with other limit hands, but many rulesets do not award more points for this.
+On the other hand, some rulesets will allow doubling of its points, which is also called daburu yakuman (ダブル役満).

+A limit is always valued at 13 han; any non-limit hands and dora that add up to at least 13 han becomes kazoe-yakuman (数え役満) ("counted yakuman"), so long the hand does not contain any limit hands.

-The thirteen orphans, four closed triplets and big three dragons are considered relatively easy to complete among yakuman hands and are collectively called "the three big families of yakuman" (Japanese: 役満御三家).
+The hands known as Thirteen Orphans, Four Concealed Triplets, and Big Three Dragons are considered relatively easy to complete among limit hands, and are collectively called "the three big families of yakuman" (Japanese: 役満御三家).

-Some of yakuman hands may have respective names in some regions.
-The names used here mostly come from American publications, which are based on Chinese translations.
+Some limit hands may have different names in some regions.
+The names used here come from the World Riichi Championship ruleset, which is also used by the American Riichi Mahjong League.

 Yakuman on opening hands

 The following are yakuman hands completed on the first go-around.

 Ancient or local yaku

 The following table details yaku and yakuman hands that are usually not recognized as valid but may appear in house rules.